forieux/qmm/docs/qmm.rst

 .. note::

    The ``operator`` argument for :class:`Objective` and :class:`QuadObjective` must be a callable that accept an ``array`` as input.
-However, the operator can return an array as output but **can also return** a ``list`` of array (for data fusion for instance).
-In that case, all these arrays are handled by a :class:`Stacked` class, internally vectorized and the data are therefore memory copied, at each iteration.
+The operator can return an array as output but **can also return** a ``list`` of array (for data fusion for instance).
+However, for needs of optimization algorithm implementation, everything must be an array internally.
+In case of ``list`` or arrays, all these arrays are handled by a `Stacked` class, internally vectorized and the data are therefore memory copied, at each iteration.

    If ``operator`` returns a list of array, the ``adjoint`` **must** accept a list of array also.
 Again, everything is vectorized and `Objective` rebuild